adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 Snap
 When you gain a sixth Shock, you Snap.
 Choose two:
-- You become your Darkest Self, and ???
+- You become your Darkest Self, and lose half your shock
-- You suffer a bout of Temporary madness, losing all your Shock and all the Strings you have on others.
+- You suffer a bout of Temporary madness, losing all your Shock
+- Lose all the Strings you have on others.
 ```